MainLine45/TransportLinesManager/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+When clicking  on a route it will tell you that the route is incomplete when it isnt and no longer shows the route map as result on the right hand side.
+Alot of the boxes are all over the place now on the same menu

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Go to 'transport lines manager'
-2. Click on '....'
+2. Click on 'any line using the magnifying glass'
-3. Scroll down to '....'
+3. Click on 'the first tab at the top'
 4. See error

 **Game Logs**